srolandmarshall/phish-setlists/README.md

 This repository contains utilities, a smart generator, and notebooks used while learning Python, SQLAlchemy, and data-driven heuristics for assembling setlists.
 It is intentionally lightweight and best-suited for local experimentation.

+**Data Attribution**: All Phish show and setlist data is sourced from [Phish.in](https://phish.in/), a comprehensive archive of Phish recordings and setlists.
+This project would not be possible without their incredible work maintaining this community resource.
+Phish.in data is provided under the MIT License.

 ## Highlights

 - **Generate synthetic setlists** with companion playlists (M3U) and HTML summaries